peteryzhang6/The-Law-of-One/MBS Complex/Mind-Body-Spirit Complex.md

+---
+aliases:
+  - mind/body/spirit complex
+---

 # Mind/Body/Spirit Complex
 Each human entity in 3D is made up of the following components:
 - [[The Mind]]
 - [[The Body]]
 - [[The Spirit]]

+29.26: Each mind/body/spirit complex is an unique portion of the [[The Infinite Creator|One Creator]].

 18.5:
 - The proper role of the entity is in [[3rd Density|this density]] to experience all things desired, to then analyze, understand, and accept these experiences, distilling from them the love/light within them.
 Nothing shall be overcome.
 That which is not needed falls away.